open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 {{% alert color="primary" title="Tip" %}}

-To find components that you can add to your collector component, take a look into the
+To find components that you can add to your custom Collector, take a look the
 [OpenTelemetry Registry](https://opentelemetry.io/ecosystem/registry/?language=collector).
-You will not only find what is available, but also the full string you need to add to your `builder-config.yaml`.
+In addition to available components, the Registry provides the full string you need to add to your `builder-config.yaml`.

 {{% /alert %}}